php-mime-mail-parser/php-mime-mail-parser/README.md

 	pecl install mailparse-2.1.6		#PHP Version < 7

-And imap functions with :

-	apt-get install php5-imap

 Take a look at [this tutorial](http://wiki.cerbweb.com/Installing_PHP_Mailparse_Ubuntu) if you find it's difficult to install mailparse on Ubuntu.

 Also note that you may need to create the 'mailparse.ini' file with 'extension=mailparse.so' inside under '/etc/php5/mods-available/' and then 'sudo php5enmod mailparse' to enable it.